NickWaldock/AwesomeAudio_Site_1/README.md

 ## Testing

-The site's code has been tested on W3C html validator and W3C CSS validator The site was mainly tested during development on Google Chrome utilising the browsers built-in Developer Tools, and has also been tested on Safari and Firefox browsers.
+The site's code has been tested on W3C html validator and W3C CSS validator The site was mainly tested during development on Google Chrome utilising the browser's built-in DevTools, and has also been tested on Safari and Firefox browsers with coresponding use of developer tools.

 ## Bugs and Troubleshooting